• Skip to main content

 Tools and equipment

-These are bare minimum bread tools needed for this recipe.
-Optional tools are listed in the recipe card below.
+These are the bare minimum bread tools needed for this recipe.
+I've included links to these and additional tools in the recipe card below.

-• mixing bowl - to mix bread dough by hand and/or proof dough
+• Mixing bowls - Use these to knead dough by hand and/or proof dough.

-• instant read thermometer - used to gauge water temperature and baked bread temperature
+• Quick-read thermometer - (optional) Gauge water temperature and baked bread temperature.

-• stirring utensil - or bare hands to combine ingredients
+• Dough whisk - Or any stirring utensil to combine ingredients

-• oven mitts - for safe handling of hot bread and bakeware
+• Oven mitts - Use these for safe handling of hot bread and bakeware.

 Can you freeze French bread?

-Yes.
-Allow French bread to cool completely and freeze in an airtight bag or freezer-safe container up to 30 days.
-To thaw, allow the loaf to rest in the refrigerator overnight or at room temperature for a few hours.
+Yes!
+Allow the loaf to cool completely and freeze in an airtight bag or freezer-safe container for up to 30 days.
+Thaw in the refrigerator overnight or at room temperature for a few hours.

 • Lasagna Soup